HEALTH AND SAFETY POLICY

 Daily monitoring of the premises, through working routines and staff awareness, is expected to identify general safety concerns and issues which should be immediately recorded in the premises defect book and reported to the Site Manager.

-Routine documented inspections of the premises will be carried out every half ter.
+Routine documented inspections of the premises will be carried out monthly in accordance with the premises inspection schedule.
 Inspection findings are to be recorded on the locally adapted CSAF-005/CSAF-010(A/B/C) Premises Safety Inspection Checklist.

 Defects identified during these routine documented inspections are to be immediately reported to the Headteacher and recorded in the defect book.
-Any identified high level risks or safety management concerns are to be actioned at by alerting the Schools Admin Officer and /or the Headteacher.
+Any identified high level risks or safety management concerns are to be actioned by alerting the Schools Admin Officer and/or the Headteacher.

-It is the schools responsibility that the termly H&S web monitoring form is completed is by the Headteacher.
+It is the schools responsibility that the termly H&S web monitoring form is completed by….
+The Schools Admin Officer and Site Manager.
 This monitoring form will focus on different areas each term and is an integral part of the School and CSHST monitoring programmes.

 The main kitchen area is only to be used by authorised staff in accordance with the identified safe working procedures.
 Authority and procedures for local management of the main kitchen is HC3S.
 Any persons not normally authorised but wishing to enter the kitchen area must gain approval prior to entry and must strictly adhere to the kitchen safe working practices.

-Legionella management on site is controlled by the Legionella competent person who will manage and undertake all procedures regarding Legionella in accordance with Hampshire County Council policy and guidance.
-Records of all related training, flushing, temperature monitoring, cleaning and defects are to be retained for auditing purposes.
+Legionella management on site is controlled by the Legionella competent person who will manage and undertake all procedures regarding Legionella in accordance with Hampshire County Council corporate procedure.
+Records of all related training will be retained for auditing purposes.

 When lone working is undertaken it must only take place: